iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 # Training a model and saving it

-Now that we’re good to go, we will adapt `train.py`from the [CML getting started guide](https://cml.dev/doc/start/github).
+Now that we’re good to go, we will adapt `train.py` from the [CML getting started guide](https://cml.dev/doc/start/github).
 Here we create a simple `RandomForestClassifier()` based on some generated data.
 We then use the model to make some predictions and plot those predictions in a confusion matrix.

 While running the script the model is kept in memory, meaning it is discarded as soon as the script finishes.
-In order to save the model for later we need to dump it as a binary file.
-We do so with `joblib.dump()`, and later on we can read the model using `joblib.read()`.
+In order to save the model for later, we need to dump it as a binary file.
+We do so with `joblib.dump()`, and later we can read the model using `joblib.read()`.

 > 💡 You can also use `pickle.dump()` if you prefer.